newsic/newsic/README.md

 2. Rename config.py.example to config.py.
 2. Add your YouTube API key (which you can request [here](https://console.developers.google.com/apis/api/youtube/)) to config.py.
-3. Navigate to the folder where you cloned the code and start newsic with `python newsic.py`.
+3. Navigate to the folder where you cloned the code and start newsic with `python3 newsic.py` (or only `python newsic.py` when you use Arch Linux).
 4. newsic is now available at 127.0.0.1:5000.

 ### Deployment